Alternate Job Titles: Land Analyst Supervisor, Land Clerk Supervisor, Land Administration Supervisor, Land Support Agent Supervisor

 This chart describes the expected percentage of people who perform the job of Land Support Agent Supervisor that make less than that salary.
 For example 50% of the people who perform the job of Land Support Agent Supervisor are expected to make less than the median.

 Responsible for overseeing the support and administration of all land related activities.
 Prepares special reports as required by management, reviewing all other specialized reports as well as lease and royalty paperwork, coordinating changes or corrections as required.
 Serves as a liaison to the legal department and land purchasing department to ensure that there are no land title or other land related issues.
-May require a bachelor's degree in area of specialty and 6-8 years of experience in the field or in a related area.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on extensive experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Leads and directs the work of others.
-A wide degree of creativity and latitude is expected.
+May require a bachelor's degree in area of specialty.
 Typically reports to a manager or head of a unit/department.
+Supervises a small group of para-professional staff in an organization characterized by highly transactional or repetitive processes.
+Contributes to the development of processes and procedures.
+Thorough knowledge of functional area under supervision.
+Typically requires 3 years experience in the related area as an individual contributor.
 View full job description